-Are you starting to think about your plans for 2016?
+Are you starting to think about your plans for the new year?
 Perhaps you’ve been working really hard for a while now, and you’re wondering how you’ll keep up (or speed up?) the pace next year.
 (That can be scary to think about, right?)

 Perhaps you’re feeling about your biz the way I do in the midst of a fight with my forever guy (“Honey bunny I love you, but I don’t LIKE you much right now…”), constantly daydreaming about your next vacation or feeling like jelly when your friends with jobs talk about their carefree weekends.
 If you can relate, I have a question: